thedevdojo/larasail/README.md

 cd /var/www && laravel new website
 ```

-## Setting up a new Virtual Host

-You can setup a new virtual host by running:
+Then, you'll need to setup a new Nginx Host by running:

 ```
 larasail host website.com /var/www/website/public